-Besides place six and place eight, the remaining wagers all have a house edge of 2.4 percent to 6.7 percent.
-That’s comparable to roulette and better than keno and some slots, but for craps it’s really mediocre.
+Besides place six place eight, the remaining wagers all have a house edge of 2.4 percent to 6.7 percent.
+That’s comparable to roulette better than keno some slots, but for craps it’s really mediocre.
 Don’t waste your money.
 Below is a short list that summarizes craps optimum betting strategy.

 Bet the pass line, don’t pass bar, come or don’t come.

 Take or give maximum odds but avoid over betting.